kyle-strachan/jot-field-notes-react/README.md

 ```

 ## API
-This project uses a live back end API service.
+This project uses a live back-end API service.
 Use the `EXPO_PUBLIC_API_ENDPOINT` to connect.

 ## API Endpoints
-The application uses server-rendered views with EJS, routes are designed in RESTful structure and HTTP methods (GET, POST, PUT, DELETE).
-All endpoints handle errors gracefully back to UI instead of JSON responses.
+The application uses an API service; all responses are in JSON format.

 ### Auth Routes